ico-eagleye/OppositeRenderer/ContextInitializer/readme.txt

 2) Using rtPrintf() within a loop causes exceptions with message "Error ir rtPrintf format string" if rtLaunchIndex variable is not used within the loop.
-Optix 3.5.1 and 3.6 behave slightly differently wich is noted in the comments in the test_generator.cu.
+Optix 3.5.1 and 3.6 behave slightly differently which is noted in the comments of test_generator.cu.

 3) Output form rtPrinf() doesn't show up if program output redirected to file (e.g. using "program.exe > out.log 2>&1")